-Actual text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit users’ reading preferences.
+Images of text display text that is intended to be read.
+With the current CSS capabilities in most web browsers, it is good design practice to use actual text that is styled with CSS rather than image-based text presentation.
+Actual text is much more flexible than images: It can be resized without losing clarity, and background and text colors can be modified to suit the reading preferences of users.
 Images are more likely to distort and pixelate when resized.
 In those uncommon situations where images of text must be used, the text alternative must contain the same text presented in the image.

-Image of styled text with decorative effect
+Styled text with decorative effect

 The visual effects in the above image can be produced using CSS3 and an embedded font.
 Authors and developers that need to support older browsers may find the image example useful, if a less styled fallback text isn’t an option.